Skip to main content

 • Make sure the Nubo GitHub App is installed and has access to the repo.

-• Check the CI/CD tab on the Frame - if auto-deploy is off, turn it back on.
+• Check the Settings tab on the Frame - if auto-deploy is off, turn it back on.

 Skip a deploy on a specific commit

-Include one of these tags anywhere in your commit message and Nubo will skip the deploy for that push:
+Include one of these tags in the message of your latest (head) commit and Nubo will skip the deploy for that push:

 • [skip ci]